QwertyTheCoder/Minecraft-bedrock-cracked/README.md

 6. After the installation process is completed.
 You can move on to the next step.

-## Using Cracked Minecraft Bedrock
+## Using Cracked Minecraft Bedrock--

 1. To start the Cracked Minecraft Bedrock Edition you can launch it from the start menu.

-2. ENJOY
+2. ENJOY!!!